C# or D♭ Chord Guitar

 A bright, treble-heavy voicing on the top four strings at fret 6.
 Great for layering in a band or adding shimmer to a progression.

-C# Power Chord
+C# or D♭ Power Chord

 4th Fret